Unity-Technologies/ml-agents/docs/Training-PPO.md

 #### Policy Loss

-These values will oscillate with training.
+These values will oscillate during training.
+Generally they should be less than 1.0.

 #### Value Estimate

-These values should increase with the reward.
-They corresponds to how much future reward the agent predicts itself receiving at any given point.
+These values should increase as the cumulative reward increases.
+They correspond to how much future reward the agent predicts itself receiving at any given point.

 #### Value Loss

-These values will increase as the reward increases, and should decrease when reward becomes stable.
+These values will increase as the reward increases, and then should decrease once reward becomes stable.